Real-time Monocular Depth Estimation on Embedded Systems

-\paragraph{Feature Pyramid Levels} The feature pyramid levels determine the decoder's starting minimum resolution, which is one of the critical parameters of such coarse-to-fine architecture.
-To fully use the employed backbone network, Monodepth2 \cite{DBLP:conf/iccv/GodardAFB19} and FastDepth \cite{DBLP:conf/icra/WofkMYKS19} extract the feature map with a minimum resolution of 1/32.
-In contrast, GuideDepth \cite{DBLP:conf/icra/0006DGNB22} only extracts the feature map with a minimum resolution of 1/8 to achieve a faster inference speed.
-Table \ref{table:Ablation_results} summarizes the results of four variants that use 2, 3, 4, and 5 layers of the feature pyramid, which extract the feature map with a minimum resolution of 1/4, 1/8, 1/16, and 1/32, respectively.
-The results show that more levels of the feature pyramid have higher precision but worse real-time performance.
-A pyramid level of 4 is a trade-off between accuracy and latency.
+\textit{Feature Pyramid Levels:} The feature pyramid levels determine the minimum resolution at which the decoder starts, which is a critical parameter of coarse-to-fine architectures.
+To fully utilize the employed backbone network, Monodepth2~\cite{DBLP:conf/iccv/GodardAFB19} and FastDepth~\cite{DBLP:conf/icra/WofkMYKS19} extract the feature map with a minimum resolution of $\frac{1}{32}$.
+On the other hand, GuideDepth~\cite{DBLP:conf/icra/0006DGNB22} only extracts the feature map with a minimum resolution of $\frac{1}{8}$ to achieve faster inference speed.
+Table~\ref{table:Ablation_results} summarizes the results of four variants that use 2, 3, 4, and 5 levels of the feature pyramid, which extract the feature map with a minimum resolution of $\frac{1}{4}$, $\frac{1}{8}$, $\frac{1}{16}$, and $\frac{1}{32}$, respectively.
+The results indicate that more levels of the feature pyramid provide higher precision but worse real-time performance.
+A pyramid level of 4 strikes a balance between accuracy and latency.

-\paragraph{Feature Fusions} We tested the accuracy and latency of the model under different feature fusion methods.
-Table \ref{table:Ablation_results} summarizes the results of four methods that use different feature fusion methods.
-Symbol '+' refers to element-wise addition, and 'c' is for concatenate.
-The results show that more concatenate operations have better precision but worse real-time performance.
-A method of '++c' is a trade-off between accuracy and latency.
+\textit{Feature Fusions:} We evaluate the accuracy and latency of the model under different feature fusion methods.
+Table~\ref{table:Ablation_results} summarizes the results of four methods that use different feature fusion strategies.
+The symbol '+' represents element-wise addition, and 'c' stands for concatenation.
+The results demonstrate that more concatenation operations provide higher precision but worse real-time performance.
+The '++c' method strikes a balance between accuracy and latency.